By Adam Lee-Smith

 Read on to find out more about how to feed your cat blueberries.

 Do cats like blueberries?

 Your cat is likely to be indifferent to the taste of blueberries.
-Cats lack sweet taste receptors and are one of the few animals that cannot taste sweetness.
+Cats lack sweet taste receptors and are one of the few animals that can't taste sweetness.

-Cats are obligate carnivores, meaning meat must be a major part of their diet to survive.
-As a result, cats have evolved not to need sweet taste receptors.
-So, they're unlikely to react strongly to the taste of blueberries.
+Cats are obligate carnivores, which means that meat must comprise at least 70% of their diet.
+As a result, cats have little need for sweet taste receptors and are unlikely to react strongly to the taste of blueberries.

 Cats are more likely to be drawn to the texture of blueberries rather than the taste.
 Blueberries contain lots of moisture, and as cats like wet foods, they may enjoy munching on a blueberry.

 Health benefits of blueberries for cats